NKkrisz/Steam-Deck-Hardware/Markdown/Revisions/LCD_64GB_Black_Shielded.md

 ## Images
 - Made with Canon EOS 650D + EF-S 18-135mm
 - Edited slightly with Darktable
-- Took days to shoot (had to constantly retake some due to tiny mistakes)
+- Took days / weeks to disassemble my Deck, shoot the images and then reassemble (had to constantly retake some pictures due to tiny mistakes)
     - Might retake some later when I have to disassemble my Steam Deck again
 - The grid is made of 1x1cm squares
 - Images in the repository are named as such: